barryclark/jekyll-now/_posts/2015-09-12-Hiring-a-Great-Technical-Team-Part-1.md

 ## Candidate search

-So now that we have a killer job description, we can kick back and wait for CVs to poor in, right?
+So now that we have a killer job description, we can kick back and wait for CVs to pour in, right?

 Well,... not quite!